Gen-DFL: Decision-Focused Generative Learning for Robust Decision Making: Experiments

-where lower $\alpha$ indicates greater risk sensitivity.
+We evaluate the decision quality of different models on various tasks in terms of the average relative regret, $\mathbb{E}_x\Big[\frac{\text{CVaR}_{p(c|x)}[f(c,\hat{w}^\star) - f(c, w^\star);\alpha]}{\mathbb{E}_{p(c|x)}[f(c, w^\star)]}\Big]\times100\%. $ where lower $\alpha$ indicates greater risk sensitivity.
 For our real data experiment, we will first train a proxy model $q(c|x)$ given the data, which will then be used to evaluate the average relative regret during evaluation.
+We set $\alpha = 1$ when we compare against the baseline models since the above metric is equivalent to the standard relative regret used in previous Pred-DFL literature, which makes the comparison fair.